Gladiator: Legal and social status

 Among the most admired and skilled auctorati were those who, having been granted manumission, volunteered to fight in the arena.
 Some of these highly trained and experienced specialists may have had no other practical choice open to them.
 Their legal status—slave or free—is uncertain.
 Under Roman law, a freed gladiator could not "offer such services [as those of a gladiator] after manumission, because they cannot be performed without endangering [his] life."
 All contracted volunteers, including those of equestrian and senatorial class, were legally enslaved by their auctoratio because it involved their potentially lethal submission to a master.
 All arenarii (those who appeared in the arena) were "infames by reputation", a form of social dishonour which excluded them from most of the advantages and rights of citizenship.
 Payment for such appearances compounded their infamia.
 The legal and social status of even the most popular and wealthy auctorati was thus marginal at best.
 They could not vote, plead in court nor leave a will; and unless they were manumitted, their lives and property belonged to their masters.
 Nevertheless, there is evidence of informal if not entirely lawful practices to the contrary.
 Some "unfree" gladiators bequeathed money and personal property to wives and children, possibly via a sympathetic owner or familia; some had their own slaves and gave them their freedom.
 One gladiator was even granted "citizenship" to several Greek cities of the Eastern Roman world.
+When a gladiator earned their freedom or retirement, they were given a wooden rudis sword to signify proof of their freedom from slavery.